trtrtin-lgtm/Dataset-decision/README.md

 ## 9. Ethics Statement & Governance

-This research was conducted in accordance with the principles of the **Declaration of Helsinki**.
-According to national regulations and institutional guidelines at **Ho Chi Minh City University of Technology (HCMUT), VNU-HCM**, formal ethics approval was not required because this study was a non-interventional, minimal-risk behavioral investigation involving fully anonymized eye-tracking data and public benchmark archives.
-Written informed consent was obtained from all participants prior to testing.
+Ethics Approval and Consent to Participate: All procedures performed in this study involving human participants were conducted in accordance with the ethical standards of the institutional and/or national research  ommittee and with the 1964 Declaration of Helsinki and its later amendments or comparable ethical standards.
+The investigation was an observational, non-interventional cognitive psychophysics study posing no more than minimal risk.
+Written informed consent was obtained from all individual participants prior to inclusion in the study.
+All data were fully anonymized and de-identified.

 **Conflict of Interest:** The authors declare no competing financial or non-financial interests.
 **Funding:** This study received no external financial funding.
 Supported by facilities at Ho Chi Minh City University of Technology (HCMUT), VNU-HCM.